Project H.O.O.D. launches $25 million GoFundMe campaign to build community center on Chicago’s South Side

 Corey Brooks believes that if Americans can back fundraisers to build a border wall and other fundraisers for ladders to climb over that wall, then certainly Americans will back a fundraiser created to save other American lives.

 Brooks is the Founder and Executive Director of Chicago-based nonprofit Project H.O.O.D. and has created a $25 million GoFundMe campaign to help build a community center in the Woodlawn neighborhood.
-The GoFundMe campaign, Americans Against Violence, began on December 21st and has already raised nearly $250,000.
+The GoFundMe campaign, Americans Against Violence, began on December 21st and has already raised more than $1.3 million.

 “Once we saw the campaigns for building a wall [which has raised more than $18 million as of Jan.
 2] and one to build ladders to climb the wall [which has raised nearly $160,000] – if Americans can give money to build walls and ladders to climb those walls, then surely Americans can give to keep people alive,” Brooks said.
 “Our mission is to stop senseless violence.
 We have made tremendous inroads and this center will broaden our impact.”